 Alison Hoens is the Physical Therapy Knowledge Broker (PT KB).
 This position is jointly funded by several partner organization (The UBC Department of Physical Therapy, The Physiotherapy Association of British Columbia, Vancouver Coastal Health Research Institute, Providence Health Care Research Institute).

-**Note: Alison Hoens, has been seconded to the KT Methods Cluster of the BC SPOR SUPPORT Unit (bcsupportuint.ca) for the next two years.
+**Note: Alison Hoens, has been seconded to the KT Methods Cluster of the BC SPOR SUPPORT Unit (bcsupportunit.ca) until January 2019.
 We are currently working to backfill this position.
 If you have any immediate questions please contact our Research Grants Facilitator, Brenda Wessel at 604-822-7408 or Brenda.firstname.lastname@example.org

 What is Knowledge Translation?